 Fiber Content: This one is easy.
 If the fabric isn’t cotton, wool, cashmere, silk or leather it probably won’t make it into Bond’s wardrobe.
 Stick with natural fibers and fabrics whenever possible (or practical).

 Patterns: While Bond’s suiting may exhibit some more intricate patterns, his casual clothing tends to be solid colors.
-Even when a pattern is used (the Zara Enjoying Death shirt or the Neil Barrett SPECTRE trousers), it is very subtle and can almost pass as a solid color from a distance.
-So stay with solids and if you do chose a pattern keep it small.
-Note I am not including the Madagascar shirt; I insist he was undercover and in disguise …
+Even when a pattern is used (like the Zara Enjoying Death shirt or the Neil Barrett SPECTRE trousers), it is very subtle and can almost pass as a solid color from a distance.
+So stay with solids and if you do chose a pattern keep it small and tonal.

-Texture, Weave and Weight: I don’t see this discussed a lot, but combining different fabric textures, weaves and weights is probably the most effective way to make a wardrobe with a limited color palette more visually interesting.
+Texture, Weave and Weight: I don’t see this discussed much.
+But combining different fabric textures, weaves and weights is probably the most effective way to make a wardrobe with a limited color palette more visually interesting.
 I think the best example of the impact of combining different fabrics is the Skyfall Scotland outfit.
-Here we get the waxed cotton twill of the Barbour jacket with the softer knit of the scarf and N.Peal sweater with the corded fabric of the All Saint’s jeans with the pebbled leather of the Crockett and Jones’ Islay boots.
+Here we get the waxed cotton twill of the Barbour jacket with the softer knit of the scarf and N.Peal sweater with the corded fabric of the All Saint’s jeans and the pebbled leather of the Crockett and Jones’ Islay boots.
 Working in these multiple textures, weaves and weights elevates a basically monochromatic, earth toned outfit to a new level of style.

-There are plenty of other examples of how these three characteristics of fabric are used to create more visual interest: the distressed leather of the Levi’s Menlo jacket against the broken-in cotton of the Zara shirt; the shinier sharkskin weave of the Acne Wall Street Shark trousers contrasting with the heavier wool of the Billy Reid peacoat; the rib knit of the Tom Ford cardigan with the refined, fine weave of the white dress shirt; the subtle cable knit of the N.Peal Mr. White turtleneck sweater against the felted cashmere of the Dior Homme jacket; the suede of the Matchless jacket combined with the linen weave of the Orlebar Brown shirt or fine, smooth knit of the Tom Ford polo; the rougher knit of Tom Ford tie with the smoother linen blend Brunello Cucinelli blazer.
-Color and contrast do play their parts in these outfits, but again, I think it is the combinations of fabrics with different textures, weaves and weights that really take them to the next level.
+There are plenty of other examples of how these three characteristics of fabric are used to create more visual interest.
+The distressed leather of the Levi’s Menlo jacket against the broken-in cotton of the Zara shirt.
+The shinier sharkskin weave of the Acne Wall Street Shark trousers contrasting with the heavier wool of the Billy Reid peacoat.
+Or the rib knit of the Tom Ford cardigan with the refined, fine weave of the white dress shirt.
+And the subtle cable knit of the N.Peal Mr. White turtleneck sweater against the felted cashmere of the Dior Homme jacket.

-Another important way to make a more muted color palette more visually interesting is focusing on the small details of the individual garments that make them stand out from the crowd.
-In a world full of navy blue polo shirts, the self fabric collars and pockets of Bond’s shirts set them apart, as does the double placket of the Venice shirt in Casino Royale.
-We also see this in the belts Bond uses: the crosshatching in the leather of the Prada belt from Quantum of Solace or the thicker plaiting and rectangular silver buckle of the Brunello Cucinelli belt in SPECTRE.
+Another important way to make a more muted color palette more visually interesting is focusing on the small details of the individual pieces that make them stand out.
+In a world full of navy blue polo shirts, the self fabric collars and pockets of Bond’s shirt sets it apart.
+The same with the double placket of the Venice long sleeve polo shirt in Casino Royale.
+We also see this in the belts Bond uses.
+The crosshatching in the saffiano leather of the Prada belt from Quantum of Solace or the thicker plaiting and rectangular silver buckle of the Brunello Cucinelli belt in SPECTRE.

-- Find clothes that fit YOU and not Bond.
-Look for garments that follow the lines of your body, giving you a trimmer and more elongated silhouette, and think about sizing down for a more tailored look.
+- Find clothes that fit YOU, not Bond.
+Look for garments that follow the lines of your body, giving you a trimmer and more elongated silhouette.
+And think about sizing down for a more tailored look.
 Remember, if you’re comfortable, you’ll feel more confident.